koukibadr/Elegant-Notification/README.md

   ///How much the notification will take time,
   ///by default the duration is `3000 milliseconds`

   ///
   final Duration toastDuration;

-  ///enable or disable the shadow rendering
-  ///by default it's true
-  /// for types constructors (Success, Info, Delete) this parameter is unchangeable
-  ///
-  late bool enableShadow = true;
+  ///The notification shadow
+  final BoxShadow? shadow;

   ///enable or disable the progress indicator rendering
   ///by default the indicator is displayed
   /// for types constructors (Success, Info, Delete) this parameter is unchangeable
   ///
   late bool showProgressIndicator;

+  ///The color of the progress
+  ///by default it's blue
+  /// for types constructors (Success, Info, Delete) this parameter is unchangeable late Color progressIndicatorColor;

+  ///progress bar indicator width, by default it's null so it takes the widget's width final double? progressBarWidth;

+  ///progress bar indicator height, by default it's null so it takes the widget's height final double? progressBarHeight;

+  ///progress bar indicator padding constraints final EdgeInsetsGeometry? progressBarPadding;

+  ///The progress indicator background color
+  ///by default it's grey
+  final Color progressIndicatorBackground;

   ///Display or hide the close button
   ///by default the close button is displayed